vespakoen/dstore/docs/api.md

 # Group Blueprints

-Blueprints tell the projector what your data looks like.
+Blueprints tell dstore what your data looks like.

 This is used for:

 * Validation of the input when storing items (via json schema).
     * **json schema** http://spacetelescope.github.io/understanding-json-schema/
     * **built-in schemas** https://github.com/trappsnl/dstore/tree/master/schemas
-* Serialization of the input when sending the item to a specific projector.
+* Serialization of the input when sending the item to a specific store.
 * Migration of the tables / creation of the elasticsearch mappings.
 * Transforming of items to make it compatible with blueprints of different versions.